MicrosoftDocs/architecture-center/docs/example-scenario/wvd/windows-virtual-desktop-fslogix-content.md

 ### Antivirus exclusions

-Make sure to configure the following antivirus exclusions for FSLogix Profile Container virtual hard drives.
-[Make sure to check the referenced information with your security team](/fslogix/overview-prerequisites#file--folder-exclusions).
+You should configure these [antivirus exclusions for FSLogix Profile Container virtual hard drives](/fslogix/overview-prerequisites#file--folder-exclusions).
+Make sure to check the referenced information with your security team.

 #### Add exclusions for Microsoft Defender for Cloud by using PowerShell